 Guatemalan Gaby Moreno is an award-winning singer and songwriter whose music encompasses a broad spectrum of genres, from blues and jazz to pop, R&B, soul, and Latin folk styles.
 She sings in both Spanish and English, and calls her more recent sound "Spanglish folk soul."

-On her own, Moreno issued the Christmas album Posada that included bilingual seasonal songs, hymns, and carols from a variety of traditions.
-She stayed busy headlining tours for the next year-and-a-half, including her own Festival Acústico: Gaby Moreno y Amigos in Latin America, Europe, and the United States, before reentering the recording studio.
-Her pre-release single was issued simultaneously in Spanish as "Se Apagó" and in English as "Love Is Gone" (the latter with special guest Jonny P) in July, in conjunction with the release of her singing the title theme for the Disney film Elena of Avalor.
-Illusión, her fifth album, was released in September. ~ Thom Jurek
+On her own, Moreno issued the 2014 Christmas album Posada, which included bilingual seasonal songs, hymns, and carols from a variety of traditions.
+She stayed busy headlining tours for a year and a half, including her own Festival Acústico: Gaby Moreno y Amigos in Latin America, Europe, and the United States, before reentering the recording studio.
+Her pre-release single was issued simultaneously in Spanish as "Se Apagó" and in English as "Love Is Gone" (the latter with special guest Jonny P) in July of 2016, in conjunction with the release of her singing the title theme for the Disney film Elena of Avalor.
+Ilusión, her fifth album, was released in September of that year. ~ Thom Jurek